saros-project/saros/docs/contribute/saros-server.md

 One server currently represents only one session.
 To lift this short-coming a Super-Server could be developed, that starts a new session-server on demand.
 This would also play nicely with the idea of an admin-user, as the user requesting the session could automatically be configured to be the first admin.

+This concept could prove to be very memory inefficient, as a new process and JVM would be started for each session.
+The overhead this brings needs to be evaluated to decide, how this should exactly be implemented.
+If the additional memory requirements are not overshadowed by Saros overall memory usage, an in-process solution could prove to be more reasonable.

 #### Challenges

 - It is not clear, how this can be represented in the XMPP-Protocol.
 The Super-Server would be logged with an XMPP-ID to setup the initial communication, but each session-server would need to be dynamically assigned a new JID or the same JID.
 New JIDs would need some kind of configuration and cooperation with the XMPP-Server.
 Re-using the same JID is currently not tested with Saros and might cause other unpredictable issues.